phylovi/bito/README.md

 Just use `make` to build and run tests.

 * If you have modified the lexer and parser, use `make bison`.
-This assumes that you have installed Bison > 2.6.
+This assumes that you have installed Bison > 2.6 (`conda install -c conda-forge bison`).
 * If you want to run the test preparation scripts, use `make prep`.
 This assumes that you have installed ete3 (`conda install -c etetoolkit ete3`).